segabl/pd2-sh-complements/README.md

 *Increasing the speed for answering pagers makes Burglar more useful as an alternative for Yakuza as a stealth deck.*

+- Breath of Fresh Air
+  - Crouching movement speed 10% → 30%

+*Increasing the crouching movement speed bonus allows Burglar to better compete with Yakuza and Copycat in terms of movement speed bonuses.*

 ### Infiltrator

 - Overdog